-Some early ribbon microphone diaphragms were made of Duralumin, a then brandname for age-hardenable aluminium alloys, namely aluminium–copper alloys.
+Some early ribbon microphone diaphragms were made of Duralumin, a then-brand name for age-hardenable aluminum alloys, namely aluminum-copper alloys.
 Though this material increased the durability of the ribbon diaphragm, it did so at a great cost to the performance of the diaphragm.

 Duralumin did not catch on as a common ribbon material, especially as advancements in technology improved the standard corrugated aluminum ribbon.

-For a complete description of ribbon dynamic microphones, check out my article Dynamic Ribbon Microphones: The In-Depth Guide.
+For a complete description of ribbon dynamic microphones, check out my article The Complete Guide To Ribbon Microphones (With Mic Examples).

 What Are Condenser Microphone Diaphragms Made Of?

 Condenser microphones, like dynamic mics, often have diaphragms made of BoPET (Mylar).
 However, these diaphragms need to be electrically conductive for the condenser capsule to work properly.
-Therefore, these diaphragm are often gold-sputtered.
+Therefore, these diaphragms are often gold-sputtered.